impress-org/givewp-website-licensing-server/readme.md

 ### Running PHPUnit Tests

 Running PHPUnit tests requires an additional `.env.testing` file.
-You may use a different database or the same, just keep in mind that unit tests will overwrite the database.
+You may use a different database or the same, just keep in mind, that unit tests will overwrite the database.
 You will also want to add the following to avoid errors:

 ```
 TELESCOPE_ENABLED=false